 Community members at all workshops identified the top ten local park projects in their Study Area.
 Prioritized projects included repairing or replacing amenities in existing parks, adding new amenities to existing parks, and constructing new parks.
-Additional projects were prioritized by the managing agencies of regional recreation parks, and specialized facilities such as regional specialty facilities, and open space/nature centers.
+Additional projects were prioritized by the managing agencies of regional recreation parks, regional specialty facilities, and open space/nature centers.